nethackscoreboard-org/matter/README.md

-cfg/nhdb_def.json specifies e.g. httpd root, dbname, dbuser cfg/nhdb_def.json.example is a sample configuration auth.json contains only two entries, the keys are the dbusers for each script and the values are their passwords, md5 auth needs to be permitted in postgresql config for this to work.
+cfg/nhdb_def.json specifies e.g. httpd root, dbname, dbuser cfg/nhdb_def.json.example is a sample configuration auth.json contains only two entries, the keys are the dbusers for each script and the values are their passwords, md5 auth needs to be permitted in postgresql config for this to work. nhdb-stats.pl will crash unless this file is present: templates/about_news.tt (included by templates/about.tt)

 ## Command-line parameters